-All materials, data, and code are available on the Open Science Framework (OSF.io) and can be retrieved from: https://osf.io/hkxur/.
+All materials, data, and code are available on the Open Science Framework (https://osf.io/hkxur/).

 Results

 Experiment 1

 In Experiment 1, participants judged which of two scenes presented on the right and left sides of the screen contained more objects.
 Scenes on either side of the display could either be typically structured or atypically structured (with object positions shuffled across space).